FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 ![][Figure003]{:class="center-img"}

 As can be seen in Figure 003, each pixel of this 400 x 400 (160,000 Pixels) in the reference image is represented as point.
-Now, what's the algorithm tries to do, using Machine Learning algorith, it understand the "Center of Mass" of different groups of colors where the *hint* of how many groups there are is given by the user.
+Now, what's the algorithm tries to do, using Machine Learning algorithm, it understand the "Center of Mass" of different groups of colors where the *hint* of how many groups there are is given by the user.
 In the reference image it is quite easy to think about it (Well, that's the reason it was chosen) and figure it out.
 The algorithm tries to solve the same problem even in cases it is less intuitive to do but the idea is the same.